In staff augmentation, IT projects are outsourced, and you get more authority over the model and can decide what to do and how to do it.

 What is the difference between managed services and staff augmentation services?

-There’s no clear winner amongst them.
+There’s no clear winner among them.
 Each model has its own advantages and disadvantages.
 Hence, it depends on the requirements and budget of the client company.

 How to find the right contractor?